jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 18 - Software Defined Networks.md

 ### Why use SDN?
 As seen prior, networks are hard to reason about, hard to evolve, and expensive:
 - There are too many task-specific control mechanisms, with no modularity and limited functionality.
-- We have indirect control, and must invert protocol behaviour to "coax" it into doing what we want, for example by changing weights instead of paths for traffic
+- We have indirect control, and must invert protocol behaviour to "coax" it into doing what we want, for example by changing weights instead of paths for "TE"(?)
+- Our control is uncoordinated, as we cannot control which router updates first
+- Interacting protocols and mechanisms
+	- Routing, addressing, access control, QoS

+#### SDN Changed Network